Tyrrrz/Tyrrrz.me/src/data/blog-posts/creative-use-of-extension-methods/Post.md

 1. It's clear that this method only works with public members of the class and doesn't mutate its private state in some obscure way.
 2. It's obvious that this method simply provides a shortcut and it's there only for convenience.
-3. The method is part of an entirely separate class (or even assembly) which helps keep the code cleaner.
+3. The method is part of an entirely separate class (or even assembly) which helps us separate data from logic.

-Overall, using an extension method approach here helps draw a line between what's _necessary_ and what's _helpful_.
+Overall, using an extension method approach here helps draw a line between what's *necessary* and what's *helpful*.

 ## Making interfaces more versatile